theupdateframework/pep-on-pypi-with-tuf/README.rst

 Producing Consistent Snapshots
 ------------------------------

-Given a project, PyPI is responsible for updating the metadata of uploaded projects (roles delegated by the *bins* role and signed with an online key).
-Every project MUST upload its set of metadata and targets in a single transaction.
+Given a project, PyPI is responsible for updating the *Bins* metadata (roles delegated by the *bins* role and signed with an online key).
+Every project MUST upload its package files in a single transaction.
 The uploaded set of files is called the "project transaction".
 How PyPI MAY validate the files in a project transaction will be discussed soon.
-For now, let us focus on how PyPI will respond to a project transaction.
+For now, focused is placed on how PyPI will respond to a project transaction.

 Every metadata and target file MUST include in its filename the `hex digest`__ of its `SHA-256`__ hash.
 For this PEP, it is RECOMMENDED that PyPI adopt a